Table of Contents

-It is very easy to obtain a water testing kit.
+It is very easy to obtain a testing kit.
 Some communities supply them from either an extension service in the area.
 A local hardware or home improvement store may also stock them.
 If not, elsewhere on this site we offer a number of options for you to easily find a kit online.

-Between your town’s water report and the testing that you have done on your own, you will now have the information you need to begin narrowing down your options.
-All of a sudden, the search for the right water filtration system for your home won’t be nearly as overwhelming as it may have been before you started this process!
+Between your town’s report and the testing that you have done on your own, you will now have the information you need to begin narrowing down your options.
+All of a sudden, the search for the right filtration system for your home won’t be nearly as overwhelming as it may have been before you started this process!

 Step 4: Compare!
 Next you will want to compare the various options available to you.
 Again, we will be able to help guide you in your selection process.
 You will be able to compare POE (Point of Entry) systems to POU (Point of Use) systems.
 You can compare prices as well.

 While we will go into greater depth on each type of filter system here at the site in different pages, let’s compare a few of your options here to get started.
 You have already seen what the basic types of water filters are available to you, but let’s briefly point out a few that are likely to address some of the most common concerns – for example, “reducing chlorine and other smells,” or “reduce fluoride,” or even budgetary considerations.